harness/developer-hub/docs/internal-developer-portal/tutorials/how-to-use-catalog-ingestion-api.md

 ---
-title: How to use Catalog Metadata Ingestion api to push data into Harness IDP
+title: How to use Catalog Ingestion API to push data into Harness IDP
-description: A tutorial on using rest api's to fetch information in IDP
+description: A tutorial on using rest APIs to fetch information in IDP
 sidebar_position: 3
 ---

 ## Introduction

-In this tutorial we will be creating jira tickets using workflows and add the information(i.e., ticket numbers) to the corresponding software components in the catalog and display the same in UI using additional info card.
-The aim of this tutorial is to help you understand the usage of REST APIs to push information in the catalog and then use them according to your use-case.
+In this tutorial we will be creating Jira tickets using Workflows and add the information (i.e. ticket numbers) to the corresponding Software Component in the Catalog and display the same in the UI using Additional Info Card.
+The aim of this tutorial is to help you understand the usage of REST APIs to push information in the Catalog and then use them in different parts of IDP according to your use-cases.

 ## Pre-Requisite